MikeShepard/SQLPSX/readme.txt

         import-module sqlmaint
         import-module sqlise
         import-module oracleise
+    1c.
+PBM module should be used in the sqlps mini-shell.
+Because import-module isn't supported in Microsoft's sqlps shell, source the functions:
+        . ./pbm.psm1
-3. Add import-module commands to your Profile if desired
+2. Add import-module commands to your Profile if desired

 Optional Database and Reporting Services Components
 1. Create a database, for example SQLPSX and run the SQLPSX.AllObject.sql script to create the all database objects